MaggG93/typescript-react-exercise/README.md

 # typescript-react-exercise
-Repository for an exercise to strengthen TypeScript and React fundamentals.
+This repository contains an exercise aimed at solidifying TypeScript and React skills.